Ayesha-da/pneumonia_detection_analysis/README.md

 ![ERD for US](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/data_ETL/Presentation_ERD/ERDiagram.PNG)

 We uploaded this data on AWS RDS using PGAdmin data engine.
-To create the database we used the [sql query](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/data_ETL/Presentation_ERD/presentation_createTable.sql)
+To create the database we used this [sql query](https://github.com/Ayesha-da/pneumonia_detection_analysis/blob/main/data_ETL/Presentation_ERD/presentation_createTable.sql).

 This data was then used in Tableau for analysis